Top Ten Indoor Things to do in Winter or on a Rainy Day in Louisville with Kids

 You need indoor fun!
 Check out one of these great family-friendly activities the next time there’s a chill in the air.

-Please be aware that for 2020, many of these places have made major adjustments to their schedules and protocols.
+Please be aware that for 2020-2021 and forward, many of these places have made major adjustments to their schedules and protocols.
 Please check ahead before you go regarding these indoor fun options in Louisville.

-9. Champ’s Rollerdrome – Roller skating is a great way to burn some extra calories with your kids.
-When JCPS is in session they are open Friday from 7-11 pm ($8.50 per skater), Saturday 2-6 pm ($6.50 per skater) and 7-11 ($8.50 per skater), and Sunday 2-6 ($6.50 per skater).
+9. Champ’s Rollerdrome – For 2021, also available for private rentals for $200 for 20 people.
+Not a bad deal!
+Roller skating is a great way to burn some extra calories with your kids.
 Skate rentals are $2.50.
-There will be special hours when JCPS is out.
+They also have $3 skating on Thursdays (5-8pm).
 See their website for details.
 Champ’s is located at 9851 La Grange Road in Louisville.
 See our review.

 8. Mary T. Meagher Aquatic Center – Sometimes you just need to go swimming, and the Metro Parks system has this great indoor pool for just such an occasion.
 Admission is $3 for kids 12 and under and $5.50 for 13 and over.
 Recreational swim hours are Monday-Thursday noon-3pm, Friday 7-8pm, and Saturday noon-6pm, Sunday 1-4pm.
 It is located at 201 Reservoir Avenue.
 Click here for more info.